aaron-grau/curic/react/homeworks/questions/stores.md

 # Dollar Store

 Tonight, we're going to adapt a React currency-conversion widget to use a store.
-Take a look at the [live demo][live-demo] to see the app in its current state.
+Take a look at the [live demo][live-demo] to see the app in action.
+Try clicking on a currency to see its conversion rates.

 [live-demo]: https://appacademy.github.io/curriculum/currency_demo/